Schedule of Rates and Dues – Effective as of 1 January 2026

 Wharfage fee classification

-Cat.
-1: Bulk carriers – Dues ISK 399 per tonne:
+Cat.1: Bulk carriers – Dues ISK 425 per tonne:

-Loose cargo in bulk carriers – loaded or discharged with conveyor belts, through pumping or by means of loaders – such as coal, bulk grain, salt, sand, gravel, quartz, ore and other minerals, pumice, fish meal, seaweed meal, cement, fertiliser, aluminium oxide, industrial coke, gypsum.
+Loose cargo in bulk carriers – loaded or discharged with conveyor belts, through pumping or by means of loaders – such as coal, bulk grain, salt, sand, gravel, quartz, ore and other minerals, pumice, fish meal, seaweed meal, cement, fertiliser, aluminium oxide, industrial coke, or gypsum.
 Bulk carrier waste (scrap iron, paper, plastics, etc.) transported for recycling.
-Whole cargoes in liquid form – being pumped or discharged onto land or on board a vessel – such as fuel, oils and fish oil.
+Whole cargoes in liquid form – being pumped or discharged onto land or on board a vessel – such as fuel, oils, and fish oil.

 Cat.
-2: Dues per 20-foot container unit (TEU) ISK 3,510
+2: Dues per 20-foot container unit (TEU) ISK 3,737

 Transfers, coastal transport and forwarding: Containers that are temporarily off-loaded onto land for forwarding within the country or to overseas ports.
 Containers identified in the manifest as being for forwarding or transfer shall not remain in cargo areas for longer than 14 days.

 Cat.
-3: Dues ISK 849 per tonne:
+3: Dues ISK 904 per tonne:

 All goods transport in containers as well as loose goods not specified in wharfage fee categories 1 and 2.

-The minimum fee is ISK 315.
+The minimum fee is ISK 335.

 Cat.
 4: Catch dues 1.27%